If you’d like to lower your risk when buying a franchise, follow along. Because owning a franchise isn’t necessarily low-risk. Why?

 If you don’t know where you are, it’s going to be hard to figure out where you can go.
 In other words, it would be a total waste of time to search for the best franchises around if you don’t know what you can afford.
 You need to avoid situations in which you find yourself getting super-excited when you think that you’ve found The One, only to find out that it’s way out of reach, financially.
 Figure out your investment budget, first.

 In order to do that, you’ll need to come up with your net worth.
-After that, all you have to do is one simple calculation.
-Just go to Caron Beesley’s SBA.gov blog post to learn how to do both things.
+After that, all you need to do is one simple calculation.
 Because if you don’t know how to figure out what you can afford, you’ll be setting yourself up for possible financial loss.

 As much as it pains me to get out of my comfort zone here, (in which I’m not very politically correct) I’ve chosen to use the word, “Partner” in this section of the bog post.